ireccode/sap-exam-prep/SPLIT_DEPLOYMENT.md

 # Split Deployment Strategy

-This document outlines the proper approach for deploying the SAP Architect Exam Prep application as two separate sites on DigitalOcean App Platform.
+This document outlines the proper approach for deploying the SAPArchitectPrep application as two separate sites on DigitalOcean App Platform.

 ## Overview